ClevelandClinicQHS/riskcalc/README.md

 # riskcalc
-An R package for building risk calculators
+An R package for building risk calculators.